nephilim-solutions/python-library-template/README.md

 bunch of boilerplate imports for the `setup.py` file or face the limitations of `setup.cfg` file such as inability to denote `entry_points`.

-### requirements.txt

-All runtime dependencies should go here.
-For the sake of build correctness do not put them to `setup.yml`.
-Otherwise the toolchain will not be able to install those with `OBUILD` docker steps.

-### requirements-dev.txt

-Same as for `requirements.txt`.
-Keep development dependencies here.
-Not in `setup.yml`

 ### CHANGES

 A changelog file with a minimalistic structure: